Open-MBEE/flexo-mms-layer1-openapi/README.md

 The generated OpenAPI document is deployed as an HTML webpage using RapiDoc and GitHub pages.

+## View the OpenAPI Document

+If you just want to download the latest generated OpenAPI document, the files [can be found here](https://github.com/Open-MBEE/mms5-layer1-openapi/tree/build/docs/build).

 ## Building the OpenAPI Document

 See [scripts.yaml](./scripts.yaml) for instructions on how to build the OpenAPI document in JSON or YAML format.